samwiseg0/zabbix/README.md

 ## Ubound DNS
 * Histogram as queries per second
-* Histogram as AAAA queries
+* Histogram as total queries
+* AAAA queries
 * AD flag
 *	ANY queries
 *	A queries